 Check your engine oil level and add or drain more oil if needed.
 Once you have corrected the oil level, check and replace your air filter if it has signs of oil on it.

-With an oil level that is lower than the manufacturer’s recommended level, your John Deere may quit when it gets hot.
+With an oil level that is lower than the manufacturer’s recommended level, your mower may quit when it gets hot.
 Oil is required to lubricate the internal parts of the engine so they move smoothly.

 Operating a mower with low engine oil causes the oil to heat up and thicken increasing friction in the engine.